DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 layout: page
 subheadline: "GUI"
 title:  "Nuklear — ideal GUI for tiny projects?"
 teaser: "Nuklear is a library for creating immediate mode user interfaces.
 The library does not have any dependencies (C89 only!
 Only hardcore!).
 But also does not know how to create operating system windows or perform real rendering.
-Nuklear is an embedded library that provides user-friendly interfaces for rendering by already implemented application.
+Nuklear is an embedded library that provides user-friendly interfaces for rendering by implemented application.
 There are examples on WinAPI, X11, SDL, Allegro, GLFW, OpenGL, DirectX.
 The parent of the concept was the <a href='https://github.com/ocornut/imgui'>ImGUI</a> library."
 categories: articles
 tags:
     - articles